RamonLucio/Born2beRoot/README.md

 ### What is a package manager?
 >A [package manager](https://www.debian.org/doc/manuals/aptitude/pr01s02.en.html) keeps track of what software is installed on your computer, and allows you to easily install new software, upgrade software to newer versions, or remove software that you previously installed.
 As the name suggests, package managers deal with packages: collections of files that are bundled together and can be installed and removed as a group.

+_A **SSH service** will be running on port 4242 only.
+For security reasons, it must not be possible to connect using SSH as root._

+### What is a SSH service?